collapsed-stacks/startups/questions/3952/where-to-get-people-for-core-startup-team.md

 - posted by: [Marquett Davon Burton](https://stackexchange.com/users/2128179/marquett-davon-burton) on 2015-04-06
 - score: 2

-<p>You are fortunate in that you are a technical person.
+You are fortunate in that you are a technical person.
 Business and designers are easier to find.
 Generally, it is best to build something and start pushing it and people will want to join your team.
-I would be happy to get on a call with you as I have experienced similar things in building my company www.fb.com/SmartyPantsApp</p>
+I would be happy to get on a call with you as I have experienced similar things in building my company www.fb.com/SmartyPantsApp